-For agency lenders such as fnma, the physical characteristics of the property have become increasingly important, such as good maintenance upkeep of common areas, weatherproof roof, no visible dry rot or termite damage.
-Similarly, the borrower track records and its history with lender relationships are scrutinized- particulalry to make sure that the borrower has never been foreclosed, given a property back to a lender, and in general has not caused problems or fought with its prior lenders.
+For agency lenders such as fnma, the physical characteristics of the multifamily property have become increasingly important, such as good maintenance upkeep of common areas, weatherproof roof, no visible dry rot or termite damage.
+Similarly, the borrower track records and its history with lender relationships are scrutinized- particulalry to make sure that the borrower has never been foreclosed, given a multifamily property back to a lender, and in general has not caused problems or fought with its prior lenders.
 In today’s tighter credit environment lenders dont want to take risks with potentially troublesome problems.

-Since the credit crunch in 2007 commercial real estate underwriting also tightened, but not as much for multi family underwriting.
+Since the credit crunch in 2007 commercial real estate underwriting also tightened, but not as much for multifamily property underwriting.
 Borrowers with property types including shopping centers, office buildings, and industrial buildings can no longer fetch 80% or 80% loan to values, with 60% to 65% LTV being the maximum that lenders today are willing to stretch.
 However, for multi-family properties it is still relatively easy to obtain 75% or 80% LTV financing.
 Lenders generally feel that the multi-family sector shows resilience and good prospects for the future, particulalry in light of the lack of affordable single family housing.